jasonspencer/CPP_LPE_wrap/README.md

 1. a nicer interface to map event names to strings.
 2. less reliance on explicit template parameters (new C++17 features will help with that).
+3. Consider adding PerfEventCount::operator[] and range for loop support.